How to Cancel Component Mounting in Vue: Managing the Lifecycle for Heavy Operations

-Sometimes a parent component can’t reliably use v-if
+.
+However, sometimes the parent component cannot reliably use v-if

 <template>